instana/python-sensor/README.md

 The instana package provides Python metrics and traces (request, queue & cross-host) for [Instana](https://www.instana.com/).

+This package is currently in BETA (but maturing fast).

 ## Note

 This package supports Python 2.7 or greater.